 Perchlorate is widely used by the military, NASA and the commercial space industry as an ingredient in solid rocket propellant (not "rocket fuel") and explosives.
 The large amounts of oxygen in perchlorate make it an optimal oxidizer to help solid rocket propellant burn.
 Perchlorate is also used as an oxidizing component in safety flares, fireworks, auto air bag inflators, lubricating oils and aluminum refining.
 Perchlorate is naturally present in some fertilizers typically used in organic farming.

 Yes.
-Since the early 20th century, Chilean nitrate fertilizer containing naturally occurring perchlorate has been widely used in American agriculture.
-For example, according to the Foreign Trade Division, U.S. Census Bureau, the reported usage of sodium nitrate fertilizer containing perchlorate from Chile in California between 1923 and 1998 was 477,061 metric tons.
+Even on Mars.
+Closer to home, Chilean nitrate fertilizer containing naturally occurring perchlorate has been widely used in American agriculture since the early 20th century.
 Though quantities used today are smaller than the amounts applied earlier in the century, the use of Chilean nitrate fertilizer in California remains substantial.

 Until recently, perchlorate was detected only in a few places where it was manufactured or used in large quantities.
 In 1997, new techniques made it possible to detect perchlorate in water at very low levels — about 4 parts per billion (ppb).
 Because of these advancements, low levels of perchlorate have been detected in more places.
 Once perchlorate was detected at these low levels, industry and government began reviewing and studying the health effects of perchlorate, resulting in several new studies that showed these low levels have no measurable effect on human health.
 Treatment technologies have also been developed and implemented to address perchlorate in water.

 Update: Perchlorate is less present in the environment today.